QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/data.md

 ➡️ Clearly define what information is in which level.
 It's usually based on the valuation.
 You should not have more than 7.

 🔥 An organization may add a class or a subclass in every class called **Critical data** for data essential for the organization to operate.
 They are usually identified when performing a [risk assessment](/cybersecurity/blue-team/risk.md#risk-assessment).

+🧨 An organization may also add a class or a subclass in every class called **Sensitive data** for data that may harm users or the organization if disclosed/accessed by unauthorized individuals..
 </div><div>

 💣 Beware that using **inference**, non-confidential information such as birthdate, postal code, and gender can allow us to find someone.